 Figure 3: Photo of the detector setup at the centre of the PCMAG magnet.
-The Mimosa26 planes M0 and M3 are indidated in red as well as the beam direction (yellow).
-Centrally, the stager positions the TPC module to allow the beam to pass through.
+The Mimosa26 planes M0 and M3 are indicated in red as well as the beam direction (yellow).
+Centrally, the stage positions the TPC module with respect to the beam and the Mimosa26 planes.